Undergraduate Courses

 CHRI 372 ‐ Spiritual Growth and Development (3 credit hours)

 Provides an integrated approach to the study of Christian spirituality and the development of the Christian life.
 The course examines the major traditions of spiritual formation, including the spiritual legacy of the Chinese church.
 In addition to the theological understanding of spiritual formation, practices of personal and corporal spiritual disciplines will be emphasized.
-Offered to BRE Chinese Language students only Offered in Mandarin
+Offered to BRE Chinese Language students only.
+Offered in Chinese.

 CHRI 394 ‐ Directed Research Methods (3 credit hours)